 Department Of Personnel Services, Human Resource (HR) Services at 9310 Tech Center Way Sacramento, CA 95826

 Equal Employment Opportunity Office (916) 874-7148 or EEOOffice@SacCounty.gov

 Your concerns will be forwarded to and reviewed by the EEO Office.
 An investigator will be assigned who will contact you to schedule an intake interview to clarify issues involved.
 You can also view our Complaint FAQs.
 If the complaint is not based on one of the protected characteristics listed above, workplace violence, or a County policy violation, your concerns will be forwarded to the appropriate department supervisor/manager to address.

-A complaint of employment discrimination may also be filed with the U.S. Equal Employment Opportunity Commission or the California Department of Fair Employment & Housing.
+A complaint of employment discrimination may also be filed with the U.S. Equal Employment Opportunity Commission or the California Civil Rights Department (formerly DFEH).
 Contact these agencies for filing requirements and deadlines.